 In assessing and managing any potential risk to people and property in and around settlements, residents should be consulted and have the opportunity to provide input into fire management planning.
 The management of farms, crofts and smaller landholdings within and immediately surrounding settlements will play a part in the overall wildfire risk.
-Residents can play a positive role in reducing the risk of ignition, providing an early warning system and, in some cases, directly supporting a firefighting team.
+Residents can play a positive role in reducing the risk of ignition, providing an early warning system and, in some cases, directly supporting a fire fighting team.
+Residents can also reduce the risk of damage to property by being aware of, and managing if desired, the amount and type of vegetation growing around their properties.
 By early involvement, land managers can work in co-operation with communities to improve wildfire planning and management.